perladvent/perldotcom/content/legacy/_pub_2002_02_26_whatismodperl.md

 mod\_perl allows you to configure your Apache server and handlers in Perl (using the `PerlSetVar` directive and the &lt;Perl&gt; sections).
 This makes the administration of servers with many virtual hosts and complex configuration a piece of cake.
 Hey, you can even define your own configuration directives!

-### <span id="how fast and stable is mod_perl">How Fast and Stable Is mod\_perl?</span>
+### How Fast and Stable Is mod\_perl?

 Many people ask, \`\`How much of a performance improvement does mod\_perl give?''
 Well, it all depends on what you are doing with mod\_perl -- and possibly whom you ask.
 Developers report speed boosts from 200 percent to 2,000 percent.
-The best way to measure is to try it and see for yourself! (see <http://perl.apache.org/tidbits.html> and <http://perl.apache.org/stories/> for the facts).
+The best way to measure is to try it and see for yourself! (see [mod_perl Articles in Printed and Online media](http://perl.apache.org/docs/offsite/articles.html) and [Success Stories](http://perl.apache.org/outstanding/index.html) for the facts).

 Every second of every day, thousands of Web sites all over the world are using mod\_perl to serve hundreds of thousands of Web pages.
 Apache and mod\_perl are some of the best-tested programs ever written.
 Of course, they are continually being developed and improved, but you do not have to work on the \`\`bleeding edge'' of development -- you can use the stable products for your sites and let others do the testing of the new versions for you.